-If your car is considered a lemon, you are entitled to have your car replaced OR get a refund of the purchase price of your car (California Lemon Law).
+If your car is considered a lemon, you are entitled to have your car replaced OR a refund of your car’s purchase price (California Lemon Law).

-If you are driving around thinking “my dealer sold me a lemon” you are probably driving a car that keeps breaking down.
-Many people believe that a lemon is a crappy car that they are stuck with, but that is not true.
-In most states, there are good laws that protect consumers and make it possible to return a car that is defective.
+If you are driving around thinking “my car dealer sold me a bad used car” then you may have a case against your dealership.
+Many people believe that a used lemon is a crappy car that they are stuck with, but that is not true.
+In most states, there are good laws that protect consumers and make it possible to return a defective car.

-I was Sold a Lemon – Now What?
+I was Sold a Lemon Car – What Should I Do?

-Once you come to the conclusion that your car is a lemon, the best option is to call a lawyer to file a claim to get your money back and cancel the contract.
+Once you conclude that your car is a lemon, the best option is to call a lawyer to file a claim to get your money back and cancel the contract.
 A lawyer will have to make a formal claim with all of the paperwork from prior repairs.
 A good claim shows that all of the repairs were for the same problem, during the warranty period, and the problem was never fixed after 3 or more repair attempts.